cgyurgyik/riscv-assembly/README.md

 | Jumps               | JAL, JALR                       |
 | Branches            | BEQ, BNE, BLT, BGE, BLTU, BGEU  |

+- Instruction specifications can be found in the [RISC-V Instruction Set Manual](https://riscv.org/specifications/).

 \* as of December 2019